Lathes are one of the most widely used machining tools that provide the flexibility to perform various machining operations on a single machine.

 These lathes are generally used for industrial applications where highly precise taper turning, threading, or grinding of a workpiece is desired.

-Toolroom lathes have a comparatively smaller bed size than a standard engine lathe.
+Toolroom lathes have a comparatively smaller bed size than standard engine lathes.
+A gunsmith lathe is an example of a toolroom lathe.

 Capstan and Turret Lathes